turingschool/career-development-curriculum-site/module_four/negotiations.md

 Outcome: Joe emailed back with an updated offer of $100k.

-**Note to Facilitator #2:**
-Call on 2-3 students to answer the following:

-* What did you notice about the way Joe's initial email was worded?
-* What do you notice about Brittany's response?
-* What strategies did she use to negotiate to the salary she wanted?

 **Breaking down the example: Further Talking Points**
 * Companies will often send you an offer letter and their language will be a little presumptious that you're already accepting the position.
 That might make you feel like you don't have an opportunity to negotiate, and that you have to stick with the offer they gave you, but you don't! *They do this on purpose.*
 * Respond to them right away at least to confirm receipt of the email.
 This will buy you some time so you can review the offer/ask for advice or guidance on it.
 It also gives them a hint that you might want to negotiate something.
 * After you've reviewed it, you're free to negotiate directly in the email but offer up a chance for a phone conversation.
 Explain what you're happy with and what you'd like to negotiate.
 Don't just ask for more money, explain why you're worth it.
 What differentiates you from the competition that makes you worth that extra money or PTO?
 * Sometimes they will respond right away with a new offer letter just giving you what you asked for.
 Sometimes they'll call you back and tell you what they can do (maybe give you a counter offer).

-**Facilitator #1:** Using slides #21-27, go through the following:

-**Slide #21:**

 ### Other Parts of the Offer to Consider
 #### Equity